 Turning To An Established Indiana Legal Team

-Located in Carmel, Indiana, at Doehrman Buba Ring, our attorneys have an established reputation for our in-depth knowledge about head trauma and brain injuries.
+Located in Indianapolis, Indiana, at Doehrman Buba Ring, our attorneys have an established reputation for our in-depth knowledge about head trauma and brain injuries.
 Partner Tom Doehrman has lectured extensively on this topic in areas including the following:

 - Long-term effects of TBIs

 - Medical care, brain injury therapies and rehab facilities

 - How to handle the legal issues that arise during a brain injury case